Bernese Rescue & Rehoming

 rescue@bernese.co.uk

-Rescue is extremely busy at times and has to rely heavily on help from volunteers within our club.
-This is not just the obvious providing of a new home for a Rescued dog but volunteers are needed in all areas of the country to help with things such as ….
+Rescue is extremely busy at times and Fiona and Jeanette, who are volunteers themselves remember, cannot be everywhere, all the time, so have to rely heavily on help from volunteers within our club.
+This is not just the obvious providing of a new home for a Rescued dog but volunteers are needed in all areas of the country to help with other things such as ….

 • assessing of dogs prior to the rehoming,